Common Work Registration Documentation

 Data in CWR is in fields of fixed width that are combined in records of different types.
 Records are “CRLF delimited”, so effectively rows with Windows line endings.

 Only uppercase characters are allowed.
-While societies expect that publishers comply with this, they use lowercase characters in their responses.
+While societies expect that publishers comply with this, they often use lowercase characters in their responses.

 To make things even more complicated, there are different rules on allowed characters for different fields.
 (See Standards and Rules working group CIS character set).